leapmanlab/deeplearningsig/docs/postbacs/lcimb2018.md

 ### Preferred skills
 Preference may be given to applicants with one or more of these skills:
-* Familarity with Linux and command line interfaces.
+* Familarity with Linux, command line interfaces, and git/GitHub.
 * A mathematical background including higher math topics like numerical analysis, optimization, or mathematical signal processing.
 * Experience with programming for scientific computing or data science, especially in Python.
 * Experience with deep learning libraries like TensorFlow, Keras, or PyTorch.